abcd5251/Aura_server/README.md

 # AI Backend
-API for the latest news and a RAG DeFi knowledge base on DeFi strategies, allowing users to easily access blockchain information.
+API for the latest news of RWA Diamonds and a RAG for RWA Diamonds information.

 ## Execution
 Put your API key into .env file